Commitment to Privacy

 If you post your personal information on the website’s message board/ chat room / social media pages, you acknowledge and agree that the information you post is or may be publicly available.

-If you have a complaint about how we have used or disclosed your information then please email the Genoapay support team firstname.lastname@example.org or call 0800 436 625 or mail to 47 Fitzwilliam Drive Torbay, Auckland, New Zealand.
+If you have a complaint about how we have used or disclosed your information then please email the Genoapay support team firstname.lastname@example.org, call 021 436 625 or write to 3/55 Barrys Point road, Takapuna, Auckland, New Zealand.

 Genoapay will reply within 30 days of receiving a complaint relating to a privacy issue.
 Please ensure you are providing proof of your identity when making either a request or complaint.